-My next three novels are so awash with the recently un-housed that it would take a far longer piece than this to more than allude to a small fraction of them, which perhaps isn’t much of a surprise.
-Each of those fictions were informed by the three years we spent living in Ontario’s north where the extractive industry, in collusion with a health care system which favours pharmaceutical interventions for work-place injuries over actual prevention and treatment, have been so stalwart in their efforts to create an ever-increasing surplus of homeless Peoples that it's hard not to suspect such has been their design all along.
+My next three novels are so awash with the recently unhoused that it would take a far longer piece than this to more than allude to a small fraction of them, which perhaps isn’t much of a surprise.
+Each of those fictions were informed by the three years we'd spend living in Ontario’s north, where the extractive industry, in collusion with a healthcare system which favours pharmaceutical interventions for workplace injuries over actual prevention and treatment, have been so stalwart in their efforts to create an ever-increasing surplus of homeless Peoples that it's hard not to suspect such has been their design all along.

 And that’s without even accounting for the genocidal policies legislated against Indigenous Peoples which were, of course, expressly designed to crush their cultures so we could steal their land, making homelessness among the Indigenous as much a national imperative as it surely is a national tragedy and a disgrace.

-Confronted with such an overwhelming wealth of characters, I was initially inclined to attribute my fascination with those on the true margins of Canadian society to a subconscious fear, never quite departed, that our own homelessness is always just one misstep, or infirmity, away from becoming part of our own day-to-day reality.
+Confronted with such a profuse wealth of characters, I felt initially inclined to attribute my fascination with those on the true margins of Canadian society to a subconscious fear, never quite departed, that our own, potential homelessness was always just one misstep, or infirmity, away from becoming part of our personal day-to-day reality.

-For this novelist that’s created an untapped, and seemingly bottomless, pool from which to draw inspiration for my fictions, even if drawing my inspiration from a source as stigmatized as homeless Peoples are by our most esteemed cultural curators, all but guarantees that I’ll never, say, get a substantive grant from the Canada Council nor, apparently, have any of my novels featured on CBC Books.
+For this novelist that’s created an untapped, and seemingly bottomless, pool from which to draw inspiration for my fictions, even if drawing my inspiration from such a source, stigmatized as homeless Peoples are by our most-esteemed cultural curators, all but guarantees that I’ll never, say, get a substantive grant from the Canada Council nor, apparently, have any of my novels featured on CBC Books.

-Another young woman, I never saw her face, called over the bank of computers to the one sitting next to me, “Hey girl, where you been at?
+Another young woman, I never saw her face, called across the bank of computers to the one sitting next to me, “Hey girl, where've you been at?
 You didn’t come by Baker Street last night for dinner.
 I was worried about you.”

 “I overdosed yesterday,” my neighbour responded with a matter-of-factness bordering on aloof, as if such was a common occurrence.
 “And I would've died too, if it wasn’t for him.”